keltoumboukra/SamplePoolingForNGS/README.md

 * OutputFiles:
     * ExceptionsReport.csv: Report specifying wells excluded from the processing (e.g empty wells)
     * ProcessingDetails.csv: File containing the details of the data processing stages for each sample
-    * EchoFile.csv: Echo ready file containing volumes of samples to be pipetted into the final pool
+    * EchoFile.csv or BeckmanFile.csv: Echo or Beckman ready file containing volumes of samples to be pipetted into the final pool

 ### Part 3: Generation of samples volumes for pooling

-**Input**: Echo ready file from PART 2
+**Input**: Echo or Beckman ready file from PART 2 **Step Description**: The Echo or Biomek robot will transfer the volumes specified in the list into the same well.

-1. Open Echo Cherry Pick software
-2. Open C:\Users\Beckman Coulter\Documents\Keltoum\Echo\NGS pooling\Pooling_Post_Qubit.ecp
-3. In the "Pick List" section, import the Echo file from PART 2
-4. Press "Run"
-5. Follow the instruction on the Echo software and place on the tray the:
-    * Source plate: Echo 384-well PP-0200 plate containing the input samples (the same plate as the one used in PART 1)
-    * Destination plate: Greiner 384 PS 781096 plate

 **Output**: Destination plate with final pool in the selected well and with the desired volume.

 ## Data processing details